rayokota/generator-angular-express-sequelize/README.md

 - for an Enum attribute, a list of enumerated values
 - whether the attribute is required

+Files that are regenerated will appear as conflicts.
+Allow the generator to overwrite these files as long as no custom changes have been made.

 Run the service:

     node app.js